Breathing Hope For ARDS Patients

 Phase 2 Clinical Trial

-Our Drug Candidates
+Our Drug Candidate

-Our approach is multifaceted to address diverse healthcare challenges.
+Our multifaceted approach addresses diverse healthcare challenges

 Respiratory & infectious diseases